Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Human Validation Details

 \section{Human Validation Details}

 In this section, we describe the details of human validation where AMT workers are tasked to validate whether the generated sentences contain inaccurate information.
+We recruit AMT workers from the United States and Canada.
 To ensure the annotation quality, only workers who have an acceptance rate greater than 95\% and have more than 100 accepted HITs in the past are allowed to work on our annotation task.
+This greatly reduce the chances of collecting annotations from scammers.
 Each HIT was designed such that the annotators are rewarded \$12-\$15 per hour, which complies with the ethical research standards outlined by AMT \cite{Salehi2015We}.
 In each HIT, the annotators are presented an article with the generated part marked in boldface.
 The questions and guidelines are illustrated as follows.
 (Note that we only use the annotators' response for Q1 to validate our generated data.
 The annotations for the other questions will be used for future research.)

 \textbf{Q1:} Is the generated text in boldface \textbf{Accurate} or \textbf{Inaccurate}?
 (If you cannot find any supporting evidence, please select \textbf{Inaccurate}.)
 Note that: A statement (in quotation marks) made by a person is only accurate if this person actually made the exact same statement.
 If the statement in quotation marks is just a paraphrase of what the person actually said, then the statement is inaccurate. \begin{itemize} \item[-] \textbf{Inaccurate}: Any false information presented in the generated text makes it inaccurate. \item[-] \textbf{Accurate}: All the information in the generated text must be accurate. \end{itemize}